maximiliysiss/tc_docker/README.md

 # 🐳 TotalCommander Docker/Kubernetes Plugin

-**TotalCommander Docker/Kubernetes Plugin** — a plugin for Total Commander that lets you browse and interact with Docker containers as if they were part of the filesystem.
+**TotalCommander Docker/Kubernetes Plugin** is a Total Commander extension that allows you to browse and interact with Docker and Kubernetes containers as if they were part of the local filesystem.

 ---